 Talking openly and honestly sets a tone that helps children feel safe and allows them to talk to you about anything.
 Talk with them about touching and private body parts.
-Here are some tips.
+Here are some tips:

-- Make touching safety a part of your family's safety rules. - Take advantage of everyday teachable moments bath time, physical play situations, when a child expresses curiosity about his body or sexuality and before a child goes without you. - Read a book or view a video on touching safety. - Revisit the conversation.
-Don't just talk about this important matter once.
+- Make touching safety a part of your family's safety rules. - Take advantage of everyday teachable moments like bath time or physical play situations, when a child expresses curiosity about his/her body or sexuality and before a child goes somewhere without you. - Read a book or view a video on touching safety. - Revisit the conversation.
+Don't just talk about this important matter just once.